General Course Information

 CLO 4 Demonstrate legal reasoning skills.

 CLO 5 Use correct legal terminology in both written and oral arguments.

 CLO 6 Demonstrate the correct use of English, including spelling, grammar, and syntax.

-CLO 7 Able to express complex ideas in a clear and concise way in writing.
+CLO 7 Express complex ideas clearly and concisely in writing.

 2.2 LLB Programme Learning Outcomes (PLOs)

 2.3 Programme Learning Outcomes to be achieved in this course

 |PLO A||PLO B||PLO C||PLO D||PLO E||PLO F|

 |Class contribution, participation in tutorials||ongoing||15%||1-5||1, 2, 3, 4, 5, 6, 7|